chazzox/faster-panopto/README.md

 Future feature ideas:
 Ability to download all the slide thumbnails

-<a href="https://chrome.google.com/webstore/detail/fast-panopto/bginlheikaacjjdajifcbakcmfcgmefh">Download</a> and install from the Chrome web store or download the source and import locally.
+<a href="https://chrome.google.com/webstore/detail/fast-panopto/bginlheikaacjjdajifcbakcmfcgmefh">Download</a> and install from the Chrome web store or download the source and import into Chrome extensions locally.

 Changelog:
 * 1.21